 Plush mattresses offer a fair amount of give to conform to your body yet still providing ample support to you without having that feeling of sinking in too much.
 They have the softness of a pillow top mattress but still providing the strong body support that a firm mattress provides.
 As you can best imagine, it’s something in between the two, but generally considered geared more towards the softer side.

 The plush level of comfort is recommended for people who prefer to sleep on their backs or side.
-This way, your key body parts (back, shoulders, arms, etc) all get the support that they need while the top layers can provide relief to the smaller regions of your body (small of the back, neck, etc.).
+This way, your key body parts (back, shoulders, arms, etc.) all get the support that they need while the top layers can provide relief to the smaller regions of your body (small of the back, neck, etc.).
 This is not the recommended type for individuals who like sleeping on their stomachs, because you won’t get the support you need, especially if you’re larger in size because you’ll need more support and the mattress will break down sooner; in this case, opting for something a little firmer would be wise.

-Some of the most expensive, and somewhat rare plush mattresses have been known to be covered in a layer of latex foam, which many people find extremely comfortable as it is a soft and flexible material but provides ample support.
-Plush mattresses in comparison don’t cost anything significantly different from firm or pillow tops.
-Also, it’s good to know that they don’t require any sort of special box spring or platform to go with it.
-You can re-use your current bed, and depending on whether it’s a memory foam, latex, and even some innersprings, they may also be compatible with your adjustable bed (but check with the manufacturer to be sure if in doubt).
+Some of the most expensive, and somewhat rare plush mattresses have been known to be covered in a layer of latex foam, which many people find incredibly comfortable as it is a soft and flexible material but provides ample support.
+Plush mattresses in comparison don’t cost anything significantly different from the firm or pillow tops.
+Also, it’s good to know that they don’t require any special box spring or platform to go with it.
+You can re-use your current bed, and depending on whether it’s memory foam, latex, and even some innersprings, they may also be compatible with your adjustable bed (but check with the manufacturer to be sure if in doubt).

 Plush Vs Others

 What exactly is the difference between this type and other kinds of firmness levels?
 A firm mattress is better for individuals who don’t like the “sinking” sensation, or perhaps are used to sleeping on a harder surface, as it has virtually no “give” at all when you lay on them.
 They can range from hard, to very hard, and are usually preferred by individuals who prefer a more supportive surface.
-If you have any kind of back issues, whether upper or lower, then the firm type is better suited for you.
+If you have any back issues, whether upper or lower, then the firm type is better suited for you.